Breast lift scar options

 Knowing what to expect

-If you are contemplating a breast lift, with or without an implant, be sure to discuss your goals and objectives, very specifically, including the type of scar you should expect following surgery.
-Your surgeon should be able to show you exactly where your scar will be.
-He/she should be willing to discuss your options, describe his surgical techniques, and answer any other questions you have about your breast lift.
+If you are contemplating a breast lift, with or without an implant, be sure to discuss your goals and objectives very specifically, including the type of scar you should expect following surgery.
+Your surgeon should be able to show you exactly where your scar will be and be willing to discuss your options, surgical techniques, and answer any other questions you have about your breast lift.
+Please see our before and after photos for Breast Lift, Breast Lift with Implants, and Breast Reduction.
+Contact Us to schedule an in-office consultation or consider a virtual consultation.
+Or just give us a call at 410-494-8100!
+Note: Virtual consults can also be used to get second opinions.

 By Dr. Ricardo L. Rodriguez MD Board Certified Plastic Surgeon Cosmeticsurg Baltimore, Maryland Ricardo L. Rodriguez on American Society of Plastic Surgeons.